toddledev/documentation/docs/02-use-cases/index.md

 # What can you build with Nordcraft?

-Using Nordcraft, you can build any web application or website that you can create with HTML, CSS and JavaScript.
-From complex interactive applications to content-focused websites, Nordcraft provides the tools you need as designer or developer to create beautiful, scalable and maintainable applications.
+Using the Nordcraft Web Development Engine, you can build any web application or website that you can create with HTML, CSS and JavaScript.
+From complex interactive applications to content-focused websites, Nordcraft provides the tools you need to create beautiful, scalable and maintainable applications.

 ::: info
 Nordcraft is for designers **and** and developers, making it an ideal platform for product agency teams who offer a variety of different types of client work, including web applications, e-commerce solutions, content-driven sites and corporate websites.